ECP asks for swift transfer of all CSs, IGPs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The expression of determination has come in their meeting that took place on Tuesday at the Prime Minister's Office (PMO).
+The expression of the determination has come in their meeting that took place on Tuesday at the Prime Minister Office (PMO).

-It has been officially stated that the CEC Justice (retd) Sardar Muhammad Raza called on Prime Minister Justice (retd) Nasirul Mulk.
-The matter relating to the forthcoming general elections came under discussion during the meeting.
-The prime minister reiterated that the caretaker government was firmly committed to providing all possible assistance to the Election Commission towards holding free, fair and peaceful elections as per the schedule.

-Meanwhile, the Election Commission of Pakistan (ECP) on Tuesday postponed its crucial meeting on security arrangements with regards to the conduct of general election for a day, directing the provinces to replace the respective chief secretaries and inspector generals (IGPs) of police.

 In this connection, the ECP has written to the Establishment Division for replacement of the incumbent top provincial officers and bringing new officers by June 13.
 And, the meeting on security will be held on June 14, following the appointment of the two top provincial officers in each province.

-Executive Engineer Wapda Raja Aziz, Khairpur, who is assistant returning officer for NA-210, has been suspended while Altaf Sheikh, Executive Engineer Buildings, Khairpur, who is assistant returning officer for NA-209, has also met a similar fate.
-Regional Election Commissioner Sukkur, Mazhar Hussain, has been appointed the inquiry officer.
+Executive Engineer Wapda Raja Aziz, Khairpur, who is assistant returning officer for NA-210 has been suspended while Altaf Sheikh, Executive Engineer Buildings, Khairpur, who is assistant returning officer for NA-209 has also met similar fate.
+Regional Election Commissioner Mazhar Hussain, Sukkur, has been appointed inquiry officer.

-Similarly, Assistant Post Master General, Sialkot, who is assistant returning officer for PP-40, has also been suspended and Ch.
-Aleem Shahab, Regional Election Commissioner, Gujranwala, was appointed as the inquiry officer.

-Likewise, on the complaint of returning officer, Abdul Rahman, who is the assistant returning officer for PB-26, Quetta, and superintendent local government, Quetta, stand suspended.
-Regional Election Commissioner Fayyaz Hussain Murad, Quetta, will probe the matter, being the inquiry officer.
+Similarly, assistant Post Master General, Sialkot, who is assistant returning officer for PP-40, has also been suspended and Ch.
+Aleem Shahab Regional Election Commissioner Gujranwala is appointed as inquiry officer.
+Likewise, on the complaint of returning officer one Abdul Rahman, who is assistant returning officer for PB-26, Quetta and superintendent local government, Quetta stands suspended.
+Regional Election Commissioner Fayyaz Hussain Murad, Quetta, will probe the matte, being the inquiry officer.

-The expression of determination has come in their meeting that took place on Tuesday at the Prime Minister's Office (PMO).
+The expression of the determination has come in their meeting that took place on Tuesday at the Prime Minister Office (PMO).

-It has been officially stated that the CEC Justice (retd) Sardar Muhammad Raza called on Prime Minister Justice (retd) Nasirul Mulk.
-The matter relating to the forthcoming general elections came under discussion during the meeting.
-The prime minister reiterated that the caretaker government was firmly committed to providing all possible assistance to the Election Commission towards holding free, fair and peaceful elections as per the schedule.

-Meanwhile, the Election Commission of Pakistan (ECP) on Tuesday postponed its crucial meeting on security arrangements with regards to the conduct of general election for a day, directing the provinces to replace the respective chief secretaries and inspector generals (IGPs) of police.

 In this connection, the ECP has written to the Establishment Division for replacement of the incumbent top provincial officers and bringing new officers by June 13.
 And, the meeting on security will be held on June 14, following the appointment of the two top provincial officers in each province.

-Executive Engineer Wapda Raja Aziz, Khairpur, who is assistant returning officer for NA-210, has been suspended while Altaf Sheikh, Executive Engineer Buildings, Khairpur, who is assistant returning officer for NA-209, has also met a similar fate.
-Regional Election Commissioner Sukkur, Mazhar Hussain, has been appointed the inquiry officer.
+Executive Engineer Wapda Raja Aziz, Khairpur, who is assistant returning officer for NA-210 has been suspended while Altaf Sheikh, Executive Engineer Buildings, Khairpur, who is assistant returning officer for NA-209 has also met similar fate.
+Regional Election Commissioner Mazhar Hussain, Sukkur, has been appointed inquiry officer.

-Similarly, Assistant Post Master General, Sialkot, who is assistant returning officer for PP-40, has also been suspended and Ch.
-Aleem Shahab, Regional Election Commissioner, Gujranwala, was appointed as the inquiry officer.

-Likewise, on the complaint of returning officer, Abdul Rahman, who is the assistant returning officer for PB-26, Quetta, and superintendent local government, Quetta, stand suspended.
-Regional Election Commissioner Fayyaz Hussain Murad, Quetta, will probe the matter, being the inquiry officer.
+Similarly, assistant Post Master General, Sialkot, who is assistant returning officer for PP-40, has also been suspended and Ch.
+Aleem Shahab Regional Election Commissioner Gujranwala is appointed as inquiry officer.
+Likewise, on the complaint of returning officer one Abdul Rahman, who is assistant returning officer for PB-26, Quetta and superintendent local government, Quetta stands suspended.
+Regional Election Commissioner Fayyaz Hussain Murad, Quetta, will probe the matte, being the inquiry officer.

 Comments